API Reference

 Arguments

-• diagonalindices: A vector of indices corresponding to the diagonal blocks.
+• matrices: A vector of matrices representing the blocks.

 Returns